tgoulder4/weclean/troubleshooting.md

-tsc not responding? amend in tsconfig then use yarn tsc.
+- tsc not responding? amend in tsconfig then use yarn tsc.
+- passing down classnames doesn't work